whisthq/whist/ecs-host-service/README.md

 For more details, see the comments and deferred cleanup function at the beginning of `main()`.

+We use [contexts](https://golang.org/pkg/context/) from the Go standard library extensively to scope requests and set timeouts.
+[Brushing up on contexts](https://blog.golang.org/context) might prove useful.

 For a list of changes made to the ECS agent codebase, see [the README in `ecsagent/agent`](./ecsagent/agent/README.md).

 ## Styling